nicksemin/ReactionForcesCalculator/README.md

 # Introduction

-I have created that project to advance my knwoledges in C++ and also create a simple reaction forces calculator for myself
+I have created that project to practice my C++ skills and also create a simple reaction forces calculator for myself.